Ernest Truex

 Ernest Truex (September 19, 1889 – June 26, 1973) was an American actor of stage, film, and television.

 Career

-Born in Kansas City, Missouri, Truex learned acting at an early age after his father, a doctor, treated actor Edwin Melvin, who paid his bill by giving the son elocution lessons.
+Truex was born in Kansas City, Missouri.
+He learned acting at an early age after his father, a doctor, treated actor Edwin Melvin, who paid his bill by giving the son elocution lessons.
 He started acting at age five and toured through Missouri at age nine as "The Child Wonder in Scenes from Shakespeare".